harshaanth/Supply-Chain-Analytics---Inventory-and-Shipment-Delay-Analysis-Project/README.md

 4. **Dashboard Design**: Identify themes for dashboard creation, combining worksheets into cohesive insights.
 5. **Interactivity**: Add and test interactive elements (filters, dashboard actions) to improve user experience.
 6. **Data Storytelling**: Assemble dashboards and visualizations into a story point to guide stakeholders through key findings.

+## Files in Repository

+- **HarshaanthKumar_ThiyagarajaKumar_DataCampSC.twbx**:
+  - Tableau workbook file containing all data connections, dashboards, and story points for the analysis.
+  - This workbook is self-contained, with multiple data sources integrated to analyze inventory levels and shipment delays.
+  - Open this file in Tableau Desktop or Tableau Online to interact with the data visualizations and explore insights.